Frodo Baggins: The Fellowship of the Ring

-Frodo came of age as Bilbo left the Shire.
-Frodo inherited Bag End and Bilbo's ring.
-Gandalf, uncertain about the origin of the ring, warned Frodo to avoid using it and to keep it secret.
-Frodo kept it hidden for the next seventeen years, and it gave him the same longevity it had given Bilbo.
-Gandalf returned to tell him that it was the One Ring of the Dark Lord Sauron, who was seeking to recover and use it to conquer Middle-earth.
+Frodo comes of age as Bilbo leaves the Shire.
+Frodo inherits Bag End and Bilbo's ring.
+Gandalf, uncertain about the origin of the ring, warns Frodo to avoid using it and to keep it secret.
+Frodo keeps it hidden for the next 17 years, and it gives him the same longevity and youthful appearance it had given Bilbo.
+Gandalf returns to tell him that it is the One Ring of the Dark Lord Sauron, who is seeking to recover and use it to conquer Middle-earth.